LogoAMRGearbox

 These thresholds are project-side quick-screen heuristics and are not direct ISO/AGMA pass-fail criteria.

-Explicit numeric anchors added in this enhancement round to reduce false precision and scope drift.
+Explicit numeric anchors, condition bounds, and 20:1 counterexamples used to reduce false precision and scope drift.

 BoundaryValueHow to use itSource

-0.5 hp power marker0.373 kWKeep tool intent aligned with "0.5 hp worm gearbox"; above boundary means directional-only output.S10
+0.5 hp power marker0.373 kWUse when intent is "0.5 hp worm gearbox"; output above marker + tolerance is directional only.S10

 AGMA worm-speed scope<= 3600 rpmTreat higher-speed assumptions as out-of-scope for direct AGMA 6034 quick mapping.S1